eezipc/fullstackframeworks-django/README.md

 * As a customer, I want to receive an email when a profile is created.
 * As a customer, I want to receive an email when an order is created.
 * As a customer, I want to clearly see an outcome whether the order is successful or not.
+* As a customer, I want to be able to view blog posts.

 * As a manager, I want to be able to create an account.
 * As a manager, I want to be able easily log in or out.